 The Board of Education endorses the use of field trips to extend the educational program beyond the confines of the classroom.

-A field trip is defined as a trip away from the school facility that is sponsored by the school to permit the opportunity for students to engage in first-hand experiences.
+A field trip is defined as an excursion away from the school facility that is sponsored by the school to permit the opportunity for students to engage in first-hand experiences.

 There are two types of field trips:

 • Curriculum based, intended for all students in the class/grade.

 • Modest cost

 • Could be overnight